Every youth in foster care deserves equal and equitable care, regardless of their sexual orientation or gender identity.

 Quick Facts

-Over 30% of youth in foster care identify as LGBTQ2S+, compared to 10% of the general population (source)
+- Approximately 30% of youth in foster care identify as LGBTQ+, compared to 11.2% of youth not in foster care.
+(Children's Rights)

 “Stopping youth from the ability to be in a loving family kind of defeats the purpose of why we have a foster care system.”